HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/keepapplications.md

     }
     ```

-### Hosting your static application on Domino REST API
+### Hosting static applications

-Frameworks like Angular, ReactJS, Swelte etc. usually generate a `build` directory with a set of static files.
+A typical use case for the Domino REST API is to create a web user interface using modern web development frameworks like Angular, ReactJS, or Svelte.
+These frameworks typically generate a `build` directory containing a set of static files.

-You can copy that directory to `keepweb.d` in your Domino data directory and Domino REST API will serve them on the `/keepweb/` URL path.
-This eliminates the need for CORS configuration.
+You can copy this directory to the `keepweb.d` directory within your Domino data directory, and the Domino REST API will serve these files at the `/keepweb/` URL path.
+This approach eliminates the need for [CORS](#browser-based-applications) configuration.

-Check the details in [Security Configuration](../security/index.md).
+This functionality is similar to how Domino serves static files from its `domino/html` directory.

 ### Server based applications